esketit-git/aSSL/README.md

 aSSL is composed of some Javascript files and a server side component.
 I have recently changed the negotiation algoritm from RC4 to RSA, only a pure Javascript (ASP) server component is currently available.
 Porting for the main web languages (PHP, Java, Perl, Python, TKL, etc.) is required.

+**PHP Version** requires php-gmp so aptget install php5-gmp and then you may need to enable PHP FPM in Apache2 by a2enmod proxy_fcgi setenvif and a2enconf php-fpm as per the instruction provided by instal php gmp

 **How aSSL works**

 1. The browser calls the server to start the process.